 Are extreme weather events becoming more frequent?

-Ahead of COP26, the Met Office’s senior climate scientist Nikos Christidis explains how extreme weather events are linked to climate change
+The Met Office’s senior climate scientist Nikos Christidis explains how extreme weather events are linked to climate change

 This year has been another busy one.
 As a climate scientist, my research into the influence of human-caused climate change on weather extremes supports organisations like the British Red Cross in their work helping some of the most vulnerable people in our society.

-I’ve had plenty to work with in 2021.
+I had plenty to work with in 2021.
 In January, people were moving around Madrid on their skis, as Storm Filomena brought record snowfall to the city.
 A few weeks later, Storm Christoph wreaked havoc in parts of the UK, where hundreds of houses were flooded.

 Then in the summer, extreme weather dominated the news, introducing viewers to “heat domes” and bringing scenes of devastation to our screens, from homes swallowed by floods in western Germany to wildfires ravaging Greece in the wake of the heatwaves that swept the region.